How to Be a Workplace Ally

 4. Encourage Women to Go for It

 Women are prone to more intense self-doubt than men, and it is not because we’re missing a special confidence gene.13 Women face an uneven playing field at work.
 This bias is so pronounced that simply changing the name on a résumé from a woman’s to a man’s increases a candidate’s hireability by 61 percent.14 Because female performance is frequently underestimated, women need to work harder to prove we’re just as capable15 and are more likely to miss out on key assignments, promotions, and raises.16 Women even tend to underestimate our own performance and are more likely to attribute our failures to lack of ability.
 Because the workplace is harder on women—and we are harder on ourselves—our confidence often erodes.
-As a result, many women are less likely to put themselves forward for promotions or negotiate.

 Look for opportunities to boost other women’s confidence and encourage them to go for it.
 If a coworker tells you she’s not ready for a new project or position, remind her what she’s already accomplished and offer to be a thought buddy while she gets up to speed . . . or “fakes it till she makes it”.
-When it’s time to negotiate, encourage her to ask for more and role-play with her to prepare for the discussion.

 5. Give Women Direct Feedback

 Women often receive less—and less helpful—feedback.
-While men get specific recommendations for improving their performance, women hear more generic feedback that’s harder to act on, such as “Good job” or “You need more presence in meetings."20 Men may hesitate to give critical feedback to women for fear of eliciting an emotional response21—and this is likely the case for women, too.
+While men get specific recommendations for improving their performance, women hear more generic feedback that’s harder to act on, such as “Good job” or “You need more presence in meetings."18 Men may hesitate to give critical feedback to women for fear of eliciting an emotional response19—and this is likely the case for women, too.
 Unfortunately, this lack of input slows women down; it’s hard to build skills and advance if you don’t know what to do.